 For further analysis, the index estimates can be downloaded here.

-Download full study for free: "Valuable Words: Pricing Internet Domain Names"
+Read full study: "Valuable Words: The Price Dynamics of Internet Domain Names"

 whyWhat is a domain name index good for?